-SECURITIES HELD SHARES DEFERRED SHARE UNITS TOTAL NUMBER AND VALUE OF SHARES AND DEFERRED SHARE UNITS (#) (\$) (#) (\$) (#) (\$) As at March 15, 2023 Nil Nil 52,817 704,050 52,817 704,050
+SECURITIES HELD SHARES DEFERRED SHARE UNITS TOTAL NUMBER AND VALUE OF SHARES

+(#) (\$) (#) (\$) (#) (\$)

+As at March 14, 2025 Nil Nil Nil Nil Nil Nil

-To the knowledge of the Corporation: (i) no proposed Director is, at the date of this Proxy Circular, or has been, in the ten (10) years prior to the date of this Proxy Circular, a director, chief executive officer or chief financial officer of any company, that: (a) while the proposed Director was acting in that capacity, was subject of a cease trade or similar order or an order that denied the company access to any exemption under securities legislation that was in effect for a period of more than thirty (30) consecutive days; or (b) after the proposed Director ceased to act in that capacity, was subject of a cease trade or similar order or an order that denied the company access to any exemption under securities legislation that was in effect for a period of more than thirty (30) consecutive days because of an event which occurred while the proposed Director was acting in that capacity; or (ii) no proposed Director is, at the date of this Proxy Circular, or has been, in the ten (10) years prior to the date of this Proxy Circular, a director or an executive officer of any company, that while the proposed Director was acting in that capacity, or in the year after the proposed Director ceased to act in that capacity, became bankrupt, made a proposal under any bankruptcy or insolvency legislation, was subject to any proceedings, arrangement or compromise with creditors or instituted any proceedings against the same, or had a receiver, receiver-manager, director in bankruptcy or trustee appointed to hold its assets, except for Paul W. Russo who was the Chief Executive Officer of Color Spot Holdings when the company filed for Chapter 11 bankruptcy protection in the United States of American court in Delaware on May 29, 2018 and Craig Forman who was the President and Chief Executive Officer of McClatchy Company when the Company filed for Chapter 11 bankruptcy protection in the United States of American court in New York on February 13, 2020; or (iii) no proposed Director, in the ten (10) years prior to the date of this Proxy Circular, became bankrupt, made a proposal under any bankruptcy or insolvency legislation, was subject to any proceedings, arrangement or compromise with creditors or instituted any proceedings against the same, or had a receiver, receiver-manager or director in bankruptcy appointed to hold his or her assets, except for Craig Forman who was a Director of Yellow Pages Digital & Media Solutions Limited for varying periods of time immediately prior to the implementation on December 20, 2012 of the recapitalization transaction in accordance with a court-approved Plan of Arrangement under the CBCA pursuant to which the former securities of Yellow Pages Digital & Media Solutions Limited and all entitlements relating thereto, were exchanged and cancelled for, as applicable, cash and common shares and warrants of the Corporation, and new senior secured notes and new senior subordinated exchangeable debentures of Yellow Pages Digital & Media Solutions Limited.
+To the knowledge of the Corporation: (i) no proposed Director is, at the date of this Proxy Circular, or has been, in the ten (10) years prior to the date of this Proxy Circular, a director, chief executive officer or chief financial officer of any company, that: (a) while the proposed Director was acting in that capacity, was subject of a cease trade or similar order or an order that denied the company access to any exemption under securities legislation that was in effect for a period of more than thirty (30) consecutive days; or (b) after the proposed Director ceased to act in that capacity, was subject of a cease trade or similar order or an order that denied the company access to any exemption under securities legislation that was in effect for a period of more than thirty (30) consecutive days because of an event which occurred while the proposed Director was acting in that capacity; or (ii) no proposed Director is, at the date of this Proxy Circular, or has been, in the ten (10) years prior to the date of this Proxy Circular, a director or an executive officer of any company, that while the proposed Director was acting in that capacity, or in the year after the proposed Director ceased to act in that capacity, became bankrupt, made a proposal under any bankruptcy or insolvency legislation, was subject to any proceedings, arrangement or compromise with creditors or instituted any proceedings against the same, or had a receiver, receiver-manager, director in bankruptcy or trustee appointed to hold its assets, except for Craig Forman who was the President and Chief Executive Officer of McClatchy Company when the Company filed for Chapter 11 bankruptcy protection in the United States of American court in New York on February 13, 2020, in addition, David Eckert left the board of directors of SoLocal Group on March 31, 2023.
+On April 12, 2024.
+SoLocal Group announced that it had reached an agreement in principle with various stakeholders to restructure the company, further to a process that it commenced in June 2023, following Mr. Eckert's departure from SoLocal; or (iii) no proposed Director, in the ten (10) years prior to the date of this Proxy Circular, became bankrupt, made a proposal under any bankruptcy or insolvency legislation, was subject to any proceedings, arrangement or compromise with creditors or instituted any proceedings against the same, or had a receiver, receiver-manager or director in bankruptcy appointed to hold his or her assets.

-VOTING RESULTS OF 2022 ANNUAL MEETING
+VOTING RESULTS OF 2024 ANNUAL MEETING

-The voting results at the 2022 annual meeting of Shareholders of the Corporation were as follows:
+The voting results at the 2024 annual meeting of Shareholders of the Corporation were as follows:

 ITEM VOTED UPON ELECTION OF DIRECTORS

-1. Election of Directors For Withh nold
+1. Election of Directors For For Withhold

 Name (#) (%) (#) (%)

-David A. Eckert 22,220,717 99.96 8,197 0.04
+David A. Eckert 11,753,290 99.97 3,626 0.03

-Craig Forman 22,050,653 99.20 178,261 0.80
+Craig Forman 11,753,390 98.97 3,526 0.03

-Rob Hall 22,219,018 99.96 9,896 0.04
+Rob Hall 11,753,354 99.97 3,562 0.03

-Susan Kudzman 22,192,081 99.83 36,833 0.17
+Susan Kudzman 11,742,946 99.88 13,970 0.12

-Paul W. Russo 22,220,104 99.96 8,810 0.04
+Treena Cooper 8,273,735 70.37 3,483,178 29.63

 2. Appointment of Auditors of the Corporation For Withh old

 (#) (%) (#) (%)

-Deloitte LLP 22,219,413 99.19 181,491 0.81
+Deloitte LLP 11,769,052 99.97 4,006 0.03